SLBC Ministries (Opportunities to Serve)

 This ministry exists as a Christian support group for single mothers.
 The meetings are designed to encourage and challenge mothers to develop parental skills that will give Christian nurture and development to their children leading them to excellence in all things.

 "J.A.M.City" (Jesus and Me) welcomes children, ages 5-12, to participate in a ministry designed to cultivate and nurture an early knowledge of Jesus Christ.
 The ministry seeks to provide our children with opportunities for learning and growth.
 J.A.M.
-City meets the 1st and 2nd Fridays of every month as 7:00pm (October-June) for a time of fun and fellowship; all while learning about God and His Word.
+City meets every Friday (except the last Friday of the month) at 7:00pm (October-June) for a time of fun and fellowship; all while learning about God and His Word.
 It's the perfect place for every kid!

 Our Youth Ministry welcomes teens, ages 13-18.
 We are 100% committed to their spiritual, social, and personal development.
 We take seriously the mission of teaching and sharing the love of God with our teens during their most critical years.
 Our F.R.E.E.
 Fridays are held every Friday (except the 1st Friday of the month) and take a Christ-centered approach to discussing issues and topics relevant to today's urban teenagers.
 Our teens also participate in a variety of community, cultural, mission, and educational opportunities.
 We invite you to join us!